Find Affordable College Courses

 • Certified Coding Specialist

-In 2016, there was an estimated number of 57,400 jobs in the United States for Medical Transcriptionist.
+There were about 57,400 jobs for Medical Transcriptionist in 2016 (in the United States).
 There is little to no growth in job opportunities for Medical Transcriptionist.
-There will be an estimated 6,400 positions for Medical Transcriptionist per year.
+Due to new job openings and attrition, there will be an average of 6,400 job openings in this field each year.

 undefined